-Don’t believe me?
-Check out the video:
+Don’t believe my wife Vanessa and me?
+Check out the video below:

 “The ability to learn faster than your competitors may be your only sustainable advantage.” – Arie de Geus